 Directions to his office: Ballybofey Local Advisory Office.

 Steven Meyen studied close-to-nature forestry at the State University of Gent, Belgium from 1982 to 1988.
-He has worked in forestry since the mid-eighties in Belgium, Nepal, Rwanda, Donegal and Northern Ireland.
+He has worked in forestry since the mid-eighties in Belgium, Nepal, Rwanda, Donegal (Republic of Ireland) and Northern Ireland.

 After finishing his studies, he worked in research on the conversion of man-made conifer plantations to biodiverse woodlands focusing on natural regeneration processes and forest structure spatial development.

 He then worked as a Community Forestry Adviser in the south of Nepal focusing mainly on agroforestry.
 He also worked as a Logistics Officer in a refugee camp in Rwanda.